syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/accumulation-chart/EJ2_ASP.NETCORE/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Add style sheet and script resources
+## Add stylesheet and script resources

 Here, the theme and script is referred using CDN inside the `<head>` of `~/Pages/Shared/_Layout.cshtml` file as follows,